Wildfires

 Over the last 20 years, both the area burned by wildfires and the number of large fires (10,000 acres or more) have increased markedly across the state.
 This is largely influenced by changes in fuel conditions and the effects of climate change.

 Wildfires are a natural part of California's landscape.
 Historically, much of the state’s forests had been adapted to periodic burning.
 However, this natural pattern has been disrupted by changes in land use, fire management practices, and the impact of climate change.
-Recent fires have led to tragic losses among some of the state’s most iconic species: coast redwoods, giant sequoias, and Joshua trees.
+Recent fires have led to tragic losses of lives, homes, and some of the state’s most iconic tree species: coast redwoods, giant sequoias, and Joshua trees.
 An increase in the number and severity of large wildfires throughout the western United States has been linked to hotter and drier conditions.
 Some experts are warning that the region has entered an era of "mega-fires."
 For more information, download the Wildfires chapter.

 What does the indicator show?

-Statewide annual acres burned, 1950-2021
+Statewide annual acres burned, 1950-2023

 This graph shows the number of acres (in millions) burned by wildfires in California each year.

-Annual number of large wildfires, 1950-2021
+Annual number of large wildfires, 1950-2023

 This graph shows the number of large fires (10,000 acres or more) each year, with the red line indicating the 10-year moving average.

-• The number of large fires (10,000 acres or more) has similarly increased in the past two decades.
-All but two of the 20 largest wildfires between 1950 and 2021 occurred since 2000; ten of these burned in 2020 and 2021.
+• The number of large fires (10,000 acres or more) has increased in the past two decades.
+All but two of the 20 largest wildfires between 1950 and 2023 occurred since 2000; ten of these burned in 2020 and 2021.

 Why is this indicator important?